jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   * **File Metadata**
   Storing metadata on files will show important information such as the last person to modify a file.
 This is useful for users who want to contact that person to ask a question.

-  * **File Accountability**
-  This property provides a history to files.
-A files history is important to have in case any changes need to be reversed.

-  * **Authentication**
-  Verifying the identity of users is done to make sure that only the employees of the company have access and they only have access to the files that they should.

   * **Concurrent Access Protocol**
   Preventing multiple users from writing to the same file at the same time will help to ensure that the file remains consistent.
 Multiple users trying to edit at the same time would just lead to lost work.

+  * **File Availability**
+  Files should be accessible within the galaxy to users.
+A user should not be able to 'hold' a file forever while writing to it.

   * **Data Confidentiality During Transfer**
   This will prevent a malicious user from intercepting and reading, or maybe even editing, the data in transit to the server.
 Doing this is necessary for sensitive information like financial transactions, personally identifiable information, etc.

   * **Data Confidentiality During Storage**
   Providing data confidentiality to stored files will help to protect privacy and to prevent a disclosure threat.
-Doing this will help to keep the company and user secrets actually secret.
+Doing this will help to keep the galaxy and user secrets actually secret.

+  * **User Account Properties**
+  Developers and/or Users in the galaxy need to be able to edit account properties should any issues arise to change anything for personal or security reasons.

+  * **Performance**
+  It is important that the system remain performant, so that users can access files relatively seamlessly throughout the galaxy without delay.
+The system not performing efficiently leaves it susceptible to attacks from space pirates.

+  * **File Accountability**
+  This property provides a history to files.
+A files history is important to have in case any changes need to be reversed.

+  * **Usability**
+  Usability is an important factor to have to ensure a speedy workflow.
+The software should be help, never a hinderance, to its users

+  * **Separation**
+  Items, processes, and tasks in the galaxy should be run separate from one another for the sake of preventing space pirates or any other party with malicious intent to access another group's files/data.

 ## References
 [Dropbox](https://www.dropbox.com/ "Click here to visit the Dropbox website")